Iyashi/ollama/README.md

 `Continue.continue` adds chat and code completion and other capabilities.
 It's a great extension to leverage AI for development without leaving your editor.

 Once installed, you should open the `Continue` settings by pressing `Ctrl+Shift+P` and then enter `Continue: Open Continue config`.
-Add your downloaded models and remember to set the correct `apiBase` url and to replace port `11434` with your `OLLAMA_PORT`:
+Add your downloaded models and remember to set the correct `apiBase` url when using a proxy or to replace port `11434` with your `OLLAMA_PORT` when using direct port mappings:
 ```json
 {
   "models": [